 I found this piece of advice to be incredibly helpful, and I could instantly see the difference it made to the word problems I was making.

 Making word problems more challenging in this way took a bit of extra thinking and writing work, but ultimately I think it was well worth it.
 Mixing up the knowns and unknowns like this forces the player to constantly re-examine the numbers and their relationships to each other – no more mindless multiplication!

 Tip 3 – Make it relevant

 With BravoMath’s pedagogical advice and my theming idea combined, I set about creating some characters multiplication problem scenarios to go with each one.

 I tried to make sure the characters were asking the player a multiplication or division problem that would believable.

 Ok, Ok, these villagers do sometimes seem to have the mental math skill of a 2nd grade student, but it’s nice to feel needed right? ;P

 You can see how mixing the multiplication equation like this transforms these simple multiplication word problems into something much more challenging and believable.
-It’s a much more robust way for kids to exercise their multiplication skills because they have to really think, and it also highlights how useful this kind of skill is in every day life.

 Overall, I’m pretty happy with how these PowerPoint quizzes turned out!
 I think they are pretty unique and pack quite punch in terms of bang for buck.